Justify-social/my-project/docs/features-frontend/admin/usage.md

 ## Introduction

-This guide provides detailed instructions for using the Admin Panel in the Campaign Wizard application.
+This guide provides detailed instructions for using the Admin Panel in the Justify.social platform.
 The Admin Panel is a powerful tool designed exclusively for super administrators to manage the entire platform, including users, organizations, system settings, and maintenance operations.

 ## Accessing the Admin Panel